-Table 20 contains a list of invasive plant species known to occur on WWMA.
-Locations of known invasive plant species are also documented and all treatments are recorded in Early Detection and Distributions Mapping System (EDDMapS).
+A list of invasive plant species known to occur on WWMA and their associated plant communities can be found in Appendix N. Locations of known invasive plant species are also documented and all treatments are recorded in Early Detection and Distributions Mapping System (EDDMapS).